fifimajster/currency-net/README.md

 ### Some short term things to code:

+* find a way to translate message signature from python to java, because now they don;t work
+* fix a bug that says to many values to unpack
+* add transaction history view and connections view in the app
+* add autocomplete in the app
+* migrate database to neo4j so it would be more efficient
 * make some clever cryptography so you don't have to trust server unconditionally
 * updating smells should take trust lvl into consideration